maarten-pennings/Lego-Mindstorms/ms4/faq.md

 In the image below, I first aligned the motor on the O (actually just over it) - and then I powered it (plugged it in).
 Notice that the absolute position is indeed a bit positive (18).
 The relative position is a software position, initialized to 0 on power up.
-So, first photo shows 0,18
+So, first photo shows 0, 18

-The I turned it clockwise by 61 degrees.
+The I (manually) turned the motor clockwise by 61 degrees.
-Second photo confirms that relative position is no 61 and the absolute 79
+Second photo confirms that the relative position is now 61 and the absolute 79.

 I hand rotated about 80 more clockwise, with 139, 158 as result.
 Still makes sense.

 ![Motor position](images/rotate-A.jpg)

 A small surprise comes after rotating another 50 degrees clockwise.
-The relative position 139 increases to 139, which makes sense.
+The relative position 139 increases to 193, which makes sense.
 The absolute position changes from 158 to -149.
 So here we see that absolute positions are in the range -180..+180.

-Turning some more clockwise goes to 308, -33, so relative still grows and absolute gets closer t0 0.
+Turning some more clockwise goes to 308, -33, so relative still grows and absolute gets closer to 0.

-Turning even more clockwise, the relative keeps on counting even beyond 360 (377), and relative starts increasing from 0 again.
+Turning even more clockwise, the relative keeps on counting even beyond 360 (377), and absolute starts increasing from 0 again.

 ## My motor O position is not 0?